 There’s other routes to the job you want.
 I remember watching a lot of my friends crumbling under the pressure to get 500+ points in order to do teaching.
-What I only came to realise in later years as I saw others do it, you can do an Undergrad and then do a course like Hibernia to become a qualified teacher.
+What I only came to realise in later years, as I saw others do it; you can do an Undergrad and then do a course like Hibernia to become a qualified teacher.
+There’s different ways of getting the job you want that doesn’t begin and end with your Leaving Cert points.
 If you don’t get the grades it’s not the end of your dream.

 You Do You

 Teachers don’t know everything, shock horror.
 So do your own research about what’s out there.
 I can only imagine the confusion some of you might be facing if you’re wanting to pursue relatively new areas of study, like in a social media related field.

 Another thing I got no information on was going to college outside of Ireland.
-I know a number of girls who I went to school with who went to study in Europe as it was not only way cheaper with better courses they also didn’t need astronomical points to do things like medicine.
+I know a number of girls who I went to school with who went to study in Europe as it was not only way cheaper with better courses, they also didn’t need astronomical points to do things like medicine.
 Again if you haven’t been told about this make it your business to find out because sadly not all guidance counsellors were created equally.

 Don’t Feel Pressured To Have It All Figured Out Now

-No one really knows what their doing.
+No one really knows what they’re doing.
 But hey if you do know what you’re doing or where you’re going, go for it with everything you’ve got.
 I have a lot of friends in their twenties who are still not really sure what they’re doing.
 So much pressure is put on us to pick a lifelong career at 17.
 You can change your mind.
 Repeatedly if you want.

 Another thing to say is that since going to college I’ve never once been asked what I got on my Leaving Cert.
 In fact I’m kinda struggling to remember what points I got right now.
 The L.C and school in general really is just a stepping stone.
 There is so much better to come.

 Is there anything that you wish your Guidance Counsellor had a better answer for?